 What is race?

-However we now know through genetics that there is just one species to which we all belong and that people of all colours and appearances have a similar potential.
-The physical differences between people around the world are external not internal and are caused by the adaptation of people over long periods of time to different environments.
+Through the discovery of genetics, and advances in scientific knowledge, it is now very clear that there is just one species to which we all belong and that people of all colours and appearances have similar potential.
+The physical differences between people around the world are external, not internal and are caused by the adaptation of people to different environments over long periods of time.

 What is racism?

 Although you cannot categorise people into separate races (see ‘What is race?’), we are all different and can sometimes be the target of racism because of these differences.
 There are four parts of a person’s identity that if targeted, would be classed as racism, they are:

 1. Skin Colour

 Racism is extremely negative for society.
 People may experience racism as a result of an individual’s actions or because an institution’s procedures disadvantage them (institutional racism).

 The most extreme form of racism is called ‘Genocide’.
 This is the planned killing of an entire group of people because of one of the four reasons stated above.
 More commonly, racism in society will see people being physically or verbally abused, attacked and excluded.
 Racism can also be very subtle, sometimes you may not be able to prove that racism has happened or is happening, but just feel a sense of unease.